Custom Making Jewelry

 I have been fascinated with Hair Art since I was child and saw beautiful Victorian Pieces at the Minnesota State Fair and also the Swedish Institute in Minneapolis.
 I was absolutely intrigued with the small and intricate pieces of jewelry, and I was in awe of the huge wreaths some of them created using hair from an entire church congregation.

-It has intrigued me ever since and about twenty-five years ago I decided to learn how to make jewelry for myself using these old techniques.
-I researched everything I could find on the construction of these pieces and learned from trial error what worked and what didn't.
+It has interested me ever since and about twenty-five years ago I decided to learn how to make jewelry for myself using these old techniques.
+I researched everything I could find on the construction of these pieces and learned from trial and error what worked and what didn't.
 It fascinated me just to learn and soon became an obsession.

 My work has been featured in Images Magazine, Women's Wear Daily Magazine and Mourning Art and Jewelry, a book written by Maureen DeLorme, I participated in Historic Bethlehem Museum's Display of Hair Art in Bethlehem, PA.